rogino/COSCNotes/COSC368/Exam Notes.md

 Nielson's Ten Heuristics:

 1. Simple and natural dialogue
     - Make it as simple as possible but no simpler
-  - Presentation + navigatino should be natural and consistent
+    - Presentation + navigation should be natural and consistent
     - Design: organize, economize, communicate
 2. Speak the user's language
     - Affordances (it is used the way it looks like it should be used)
     - Mappings
     - Metaphors
     - Base terminology on user's task language, not implementation
 3. Minimize memory load
     - Recall slow; use recognition where possible
     - Show input formats, provide defaults (e.g. date fields - what format is it supposed to be entered in, can a sensible default be provided?)
     - Support reuse/re-visitation (e.g. show a few of the most commonly or recently used)
     - Support unit exchange
     - Support generalization: universal commands, modifiers
 4. Consistency
     - In graphic design
     - In command structure (e.g. pick command then select object or select object and run command)
     - Internally
     - Externally (within the platform)
     - Beyond computing
 5. Feedback
     - Continuous feedback about the system state and system's interpretation of user input
     - Feedback should be:
       - Specific
-    - Consider feed-forward: show effect of action *before* it is commited
+      - Consider feed-forward: show effect of action *before* it is committed
     - Autocomplete
       - Must be stable and predictable - muscle memory, not reading
-    - Consider persistance: how distruptive and enduring should the feedback be?
+      - Consider persistance: how disruptive and enduring should the feedback be?
 6. Clearly-marked exits; don't trap the user
     - Cancel buttons, universal undo, interrupt long-running operations etc.
     - More recent actions should override older ones
     - Quit
       - 'Do you want to save changes to ${filename}?': 'Don't Save', 'Cancel', 'Save'; should be specific
 7. Shortcuts
     - Keyboard accelerators
     - Command completion, type-ahead
     - Function keys
     - Double clicking
     - Gestures
     - History
     - Customizable toolbars
 8. Prevent errors, avoid modes
     - Syntactic correctness - disable items that aren't valid
     - Feedback reduces chance of slips
     - Easy correction - universal undo
     - Commensurate effort: states difficult to get to should be difficult to irreversibly leave
-  - Forcing functions: prevent behaviour until problem corrected
+    - Forcing functions: prevent behavior until problem corrected
       - Interlocks: force right order of operations (e.g. remove card before ATM dispenses cash)
       - Lock-ins: force user to remain in space (e.g. would you like to save changes dialog on close)
-    - Lock-outs: force user leaving space or prevent event from occuring
+      - Lock-outs: force user leaving space or prevent event from occurring
       - Don't just ignore illegal actions - user must infer what is wrong
     - Mode errors:
       - Have as few modes as possible
       - Make current mode easily apparent
       - Spring-loaded modes: ongoing action required to stay in mode
 9. Deal with errors positively and helpfully
     - Clear language, not codes
     - Precise
     - Constructive - offer solutions
 10. Help and documentation
     - Documentation is not permission to design a crappy UI
     - Write the manual before the system
     - Reminders: tooltips
     - Wizards: puts system, not user in control.
 Don't overuse
     - Tutorials

 Heuristic evaluation: